Ellsworth bids farewell to DLA Aviation

 |0

-This work, Ellsworth bids farewell to DLA Aviation [Image 3 of 3], by Nicholas Pilch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ellsworth bids farewell to DLA Aviation, by Dominique J. Shelton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.